duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

     return;
 };
 ```

+Within our `handle` function, `$_` is a special variable that takes on the value of `remainder`.
+The `remainder` refers to the rest of the query after removing our matched triggers.

 This function is a simple case: it returns the *remainder* of the query, unless it's blank.
 The *remainder* is just the query minus the trigger.
 If a user searches 'hacker news meteor', the remainder would be 'meteor'.